inductiva/inductiva/docs/introduction/templating.md

-But, if each simulation is configured using a set of files, how do we programmatically change those simulation configuration files so that we can run 50000 *different* simulations, each one being a slight variation of the other.
+But, if each simulation is configured using a set of files, how do we programmatically change those simulation configuration files so that we can run 50000 *different* simulations, each one being a slight variation of the other?

+## Templating

 This is where Inductiva’s templating mechanism comes into play.
 Templating allows you to start with a specific simulation file – your “base case” – containing fixed values for the parameters you wish to explore and transform those fixed values into variables that you can now change programmatically from your Python code before you submit the simulation for remote execution.
 Let's illustrate the power of templating in a simple simulation case, from which you will be able to generalize to your own cases.

-## A simple example: Experimenting fluids with different properties
+## Experimenting fluids with different properties

 Suppose you want to study how fluids with different properties fall inside a container with a cubic shape.
 More specifically, you want to study the effect of fluid density